More About Us

-Louise has a few years experience in teaching K--Pop dance and has chosen to specialise in this area due to the fun culture and the sense of connection it brings.
-Her interest in K-Pop all started with the infamous 2NE1.
+Louise has a few years experience in teaching K--POP dance and chose to specialise in this area due to the fun culture and the sense of connection it brings.
+Her interest in K-POP all started with the infamous 2NE1.
 She cites BLACKPINK, Taemin and Kai as her ultimate favourites.
 She has seen BLACKPINK and BTS in concert.

 Although she is an alumni of WAC Performing Arts College London & previously performed for various dance troupes (street dance and contemporary), companies and events in and outside of London, she still considers herself a late starter when it comes to dance and has found purpose in showing others that it’s never too late to learn and enjoy.

 These days Louise is busy parenting while simultaneously and invisibly running LKDL as Company Director on a daily basis 7 days a week and supporting, coordinating and nurturing the LKDL team.
 She monitors the classes, the social media, manages the timetable and team scheduling overall and coordinating LKDL as a whole to ensure LKDL values are continually embraced throughout the whole space and that teachers and students alike are having a great time.
 She struggles to be in class most weeks these days due to her balancing her personal commitments and the necessary LKDL office work and hopes to be in class more to have fun dancing, but if you see her do smile and give her a wave!

 Louise truly believes everyone can dance if they are open, focused, determined and passionate enough about it - "With the right attitude, you can achieve anything!"